voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :argdo ....... update to save all changes to your arglist :argdo ....... undo to undo changes to your arglist

-Navigation in arglist (It needs tim pope's plugin unimpaired)
+Navigation in arglist (It needs Tim Pope's plugin unimpaired)

     [a => go to the previous file in arglist
     ]a => go to the next file in arglist